xbmc/kodi-tv/src/content/article/kodi-21-0-omega-beta-3/index.md

   * Disable VTB (hardware decoding) for real-time interlaced videos.
 * **Linux**:

   * Pipewire sink got a fixup for sample rate switching.
-With that updated code, the back-end server of Pipewire will switch the base sample rate whenever Kodi is run without additional other clients.
+With that updated code, the back-end server of Pipewire will switch the base sample rate whenever Kodi is run without additional clients.
 This way, Kodi's audio will be output in the best possible and lossless way throughout the audio chain, including soundserver and audio device.
   * Adjusted dependencies to build packages compatible with Ubuntu *Focal* to *Noble* for CPack building
   * **@fightforlife** has fixed an issue with RenderCapture used by things like Hyperion that fixes sporadic black screen captures
 * **webOS**